National Weather Service United States Department of Commerce

 In an effort to redefine our public forecast zones, and be more in-tune with regional and local forecast needs, our forecast office worked closely with local community leadership and incorporated climatology and alert needs in the implementation of our new public forecast areas.
 With this September’s forecast zone upgrade, NWS WFO Anchorage will host 51 forecast zones, more than double the number of zones previously forecast for.
 We believe this will provide a vast improvement in service and provide better service equity to those who live across Southern Alaska.

 Due to the scope of these changes, all forecast zone names and numbers in Southern Alaska will change.
-For the complete list of anticipated changes to forecast zone names and numbers, please refer to the Service Change Notice (SCN).
-As the zone change implementation has been delayed until March 2025, we ask that you stand by for the updated SCN.
+For the complete list of anticipated changes to forecast zone names and numbers, please refer to the Service Change Notice (SCN, coming soon).
+Please be aware that the zone change implementation has been scheduled for March 18, 2025.

 For higher bandwidth users, please visit the StoryMap to visualize the planned zone changes.